CloudFueled/aks-workshop/src/2.01 - Create a StatefulSet/Exercise/README.md

 ### ⚙️ Phase II: define the StatefulSet

 Mind the following requirements in the specification:

+- Use the `nginx` image
+- Set the `replicas` to 3
+- Set the `serviceName` to `relay`
-* Set the CPU resource request to 500m
+- Set the CPU resource request to 500m
+- `/usr/share/nginx/html` should be the mount point for the persistent volume
+- 1Gi of storage should be requested

 ### ⚙️ Phase III: apply and observe